 3. Structure your ad campaign

 You’ve mapped out your strategy and objectives, now it’s time to strike!
 Facebook allows you to choose from 11 types of campaigns tailored to your business goals.
 But we are going to focus on Conversion ads that drive sales and your return on investment.
 A purchase is the last step of the conversion funnel.
 And more often than not, it’s the hardest one to achieve – which is also why conversion ads are the most difficult to optimize.
 But don’t worry, we have an experienced Facebook marketing agency ready to help you do this if you don’t have the time to invest.

 In order to track your website purchases, you’ll need to install a pixel.
 This pixel, a pre-written code, can be found in your Facebook Ads Manager account.
 You must install this code in the backend of your website in order to facilitate communication between your website and your Facebook ads.

 This pixel is what brings you all the data from your ads that you will want to see.
-There are 9 specific actions that Facebook pixels can track in addition to tracking number of website visitors, as shown in the table below.
+There are 9 specific actions that Facebook pixels can track in addition to tracking the number of website visitors, as shown in the table below.